 There are plenty of 4x4 roof rack options out there, but they all share the same purpose: to add extra storage capacity to your car.
 They’re great for hauling everything from mountain bikes to rooftop tents, but some perform better than others.

 These are the simplest form of roof racks available, meaning that you can be limited when it comes to what you can attach to them.
-If you’re just heading out fishing for the day or only need to carry a lightweight tent – or anything that can easily sit on top of the bars – they’ll work just fine.
+If you’re just heading out fishing for the day or only need to carry a lightweight tent, surfboard or ladder – or anything that can easily sit on top of the bars – they’ll work just fine.
+They are usually adjustable to sit further apart or closer together but you do need to attach them to lip of your vehicle, especially older models will have this roof design.
+These are called 'gutter mount' roof racks and a lot of new model vehicles do not have this roof lip and will therefore need roof bars to be attached directly to the sheet metal.
+You find universal ones or for roof racks that will compliment the look of your exact 4WD model check out the ones from Front Runner.
+You can also find more options for roof rails from Rhino Rack.

 Roof racks come with different ratings, so it’s worth paying attention to them.
 Roof racks with on-road only ratings are not suitable to be driven on anything other than sealed roads, while those with an off-road rating are safe to safe to take on uneven, unsealed and dirt roads.